microsoft/rnx-kit/.changeset/ablate-elm-winter.md

 **NOTE**: Defaults are only used when the corresponding fields are missing from both configuration and the command-line.

+In addition to these defaults, `rnx-start` will use `bundle` configuration when `server` configuration is not present, ensuring that by default, you are serving the same way you are bundling.
+If both both are missing, then the above baseline defaults are used.

 ## `rnx-bundle`: source-map changes

 The bundling code used to force the creation of a source-map file when in dev